What is Sickle Cell?

 How do I know if I have Sickle Cell or Sickle Cell trait?

 The only way to know if you have Sickle Cell or are a Sickle Cell carrier is by having a blood test to determine your haemoglobin type.
+Contact your GP to book a test.

 How can I volunteer?